DIY Beer Trap: Say Goodbye to Pesky Slugs, Snails, and Pillbugs!

 Setting Up Your Trap:

-1. Pick the Right Spot: Look for areas in your garden where you’ve seen snails, slugs, or pillbugs hanging out.
-They love the damp, shady spots.
-If you can, tuck your trap under a leafy plant for extra cover—pests can’t resist a hidden watering hole.
+• Pick the Right Spot: Look for areas in your garden where you’ve seen snails, slugs, or pillbugs hanging out.
+They love damp, shady spots.
+If you can, tuck your trap under a leafy plant for extra cover — pests can’t resist a hidden watering hole.

-2. Prep Your Container: Dig a small hole and settle your container so that its rim is just above ground level.
-This makes it super easy for the slugs and bugs to check in, but not check out.
-If you’re using a shallow container, like a cat food can, simply place it on the soil or gravel.
-Their low profiles make it easy for slugs to climb in.
+• Prep Your Container: Dig a small hole and settle your container so that its rim is just above ground level.
+This makes it easy for the slugs and bugs to check in, but not check out.
+If you’re using a shallow container like a cat food can, simply place it on the soil or gravel — their low profile makes it easy for slugs to climb in.

-3. Bait the Trap: Pour 1-3 inches of your chosen brew into the container.
-Don’t overfill; two to three inches of beer should suffice.
+• Bait the Trap: Pour 1–3 inches of your chosen brew into the container.
+Don’t overfill; two to three inches of beer is enough.
 Overfilling can give the pests a ladder to crawl out.

-4. Strategic Placement: Remember, these traps have a limited range, so scatter a few around your garden to maximize your catch.
+• Strategic Placement: These traps have a limited range, so scatter a few around your garden to maximize your catch.

 I once tried the sourdough starter mix on a whim when I ran out of beer, and boy, was I surprised the next morning!
 Turns out, slugs can’t resist a good ferment any more than we can.
 It’s a little grim seeing the results, but it’s all in the name of protecting your garden.